 - Consider who you’re targeting: A mission statement should speak to employees, customers, or shareholders.

 - Make it value-driven: What value does your company bring, beyond making money?

 - Consider the “why” and the “how”: What makes your company stand out?
 Are you using technology or methodology differently than your competitors?

 - Make it realistic: Certainly, your mission statement should be inspiring, but it should also be plausible.

 Next step: Creating your own mission statement

 You might be an entrepreneur establishing your mission statement for the first time, or an existing company updating your mission statement to something more reflective.
 Whatever the case, WeWork can help you fulfill your mission, providing intentionally designed coworking spaces to drive innovation, and offering flexible agreements to help you scale and evolve.

-Caitlin Bishop is a writer for WeWork’s Ideas by We, based in New York City.
+Caitlin Bishop is a former writer for WeWork’s Ideas by We, based in New York City.
 Previously, she was a journalist and editor at Mamamia in Sydney, Australia, and a contributing reporter at Gotham Gazette.